lgreco/DataStructures/ChooChoo/SLL/src/readme.md

 public String getMiddleNodeContent(SimpleLinkedList a)
 ```

 that returns the contents of the middleNode of a list.
-If the list has an even number of nodes, it is up to you to determine which of the two possible nodes will be the middle node.
+If the list has an even number of nodes, it is up to you to determine which of the two possible nodes will be the middle LLNode.
 You are allowed to traverse the list once.

 ## Compare two lists